 1. How long is camp?

-Camp is divided into 3 sessions: 3 weeks, 3 weeks and 2 weeks for a total of 8 weeks.
-Children can attend 2, 3, 5, 6, or 8 weeks.
-Most children go for 6 or 8 weeks, but you can choose whatever you are comfortable with.
-If your child registers for shorter than an 8 week stay, and wishes to extend he or she may do so if space is available.
-We function as an 8 week camp, so the schedule is not redundant for those who stay for the summer (1 Carnival, 1 Banquet, 1 Visiting Day, 1 Olympics, etc. etc.)
+Camp is divided into 2 sessions: 3 weeks and 4 weeks for a total of 7 weeks.
+Children can attend 7, 4 or 3 weeks.
+We function as a 7 week camp, so the schedule is not redundant for those who stay for the full summer (1 Carnival, 1 Banquet, 1 Visiting Day, 1 Olympics, etc).

 2. Is it a structured program?